-616: An introduction to the basic types of partial differential equations and their solutions, including the methods of separation of variables and Fourier transform.
-Applications to problems in physics and biology.
+616: An introduction to the basic types of partial differential equations and their solutions with applications to physical and biological processes; methods of separation of variables and Fourier transform.

 617: Topics in applied ODEs and PDEs.
 Possible topics include solution of the Dirichlet problem in general domains, integral equations, nonlinear PDEs, chaotic dynamics, singular perturbations.